 As with many game developers, the next year was spent on several projects which have yet to see the light of day.
 Finally ZONR, an innovative and primal puzzle game was released in November 2011 to KlickTock’s best ever reviews.
 A puzzle “art” game inspired by Matthew favourite illustrator Serge Seidlitz.
 And, in June 2012 the sequel to KlickTock’s smash hit was released.
 “Little Things Forever” attempted to solve the issues of the original by adding full localization and ensuring the game was playable on iPhone as well as iPad.
 PC and Mac versions followed soon after.
 In the closing days of 2012, Little Things Forever for Android was released for free.
 After being featured by Google Play the game achieved half a million downloads in less than a week and March 2013 saw Little Things Forever featured as Apple’s Free App of the Week.
 Little Things Forever is now available in 20 languages and is available on iPhone, iPad, Android, PC, Mac and Linux.

-In September of 2012, Matthew and his family moved from the family farm to somewhere a little closer to civilization; a 7 acre farmlet located in Creswick, just north of Ballarat, Victoria.
+In September of 2012, Matthew and his family moved from the family farm to somewhere a little closer to civilization; a 7 acre farmlet located just north of Ballarat, Victoria.

 Little Things (PC, iPad) October 2009